 And it happens to everyone throughout their life, even people who seem healthy accumulate damage in their brain that eventually leads to cognitive decline.
 As we age the brain also loses some of its plasticity as there are fewer neurons left to form new connections which is why older people have a harder time learning new skills.

-However there is good news as most of the scientists I spoke to acknowledge that almost all of those 10 yards have been crossed since the turn of the century, and the pace of progress is itself accelerating.
-Many of the people I met are in fields that didn’t even exist a few decades ago: brain stimulation, stem cell research, tissue engineering and genetic modification therapies were science fiction for my parents’ generation.
+However there is good news as new techniques are being developed that are giving us a chance to get ahead of neurodegeneration.
+These ranged from advances in neuromodulation to stem cell research and tissue engineering, to gene therapy.
 What’s more, the introduction of big data and artificial intelligence will further quicken our stride and get us even closer to understanding our brains, how they develop, how they interact with the world, and all that goes wrong along the way.